bmmpxf/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

 overlapping the points, but before we do that, let's take a look at the :guilabel:`Buffer` option.

-* Open the :guilabel:`Label tool` dialog.
+* Open the :guilabel:`Layer labeling options` dialog.
 * Select :guilabel:`Buffer` from the left-hand options list.
 * Select the checkbox next to :guilabel:`Draw text buffer`, then choose options to match those shown here:

 .. image:: /static/training_manual/labels/buffer_options.png
    :align: center

 * Click :guilabel:`Apply`.

 You'll see that this adds a colored buffer or border to the place labels, making them easier to pick out on the map: